amirdeljouyi/Genetic-Algorithm-on-K-Means-Clustering/readme.md

 # Genetic Algorithm on K-Means Clustering

+This Project is based mainly on the [Genetic-Kmeans-Algorithm-GKA-](https://github.com/charlie60507/Genetic-Kmeans-Algorithm-GKA-)

 ## The approaches which I used
 - Minmax normalization for standardization
 - Davies–Bouldin index for evaluation of each cluster